satyam41/Python-Program/README.md

 # Python-Program
-In this course we will learn some interested python programs.

 Python is a esay to code and very verstie in nature.
 Python was conceived in the late 1980s by Guido van Rossum at Centrum Wiskunde & Informatica (CWI) in the Netherlands as a successor to the ABC language (itself inspired by SETL), capable of exception handling and interfacing with the Amoeba operating system.
 Its implementation began in December 1989.